agritheory/edgedb_connections/readme.md

   - Installing pytest-asyncio (0.10.0)
 @agritheory:~/edgedb_connect$ touch test.py
 ```
-OK, in our newly created `test.py` file let's see what we can break.
+In our newly created `test.py` file let's see what we can break.
 First our dependencies:
 ```python
 import typing
 import pytest